 Although abnormal taste sensations may be due to mental disorders, local causes should always be sought.
-Glossopharyngeal and facial nerve integrity can be determined by testing taste on both sides of the dorsum of the tongue with sugar, salt, vinegar (acid), and quinine (bitter).
+Glossopharyngeal and facial nerve integrity can be determined by testing taste on both sides of the dorsum of the tongue with sugar, salt, vinegar (sour), and quinine (bitter).

 When limited to one side of the tongue (eg, in Bell palsy Facial Nerve Palsy Facial nerve (7th cranial nerve) palsy is often idiopathic (formerly called Bell palsy).
 Idiopathic facial nerve palsy is sudden, unilateral peripheral facial nerve palsy.
 Symptoms of facial... read more ), ageusia (loss of the sense of taste) is rarely noticed.
-Sudden loss of taste may be an early symptom of coronavirus disease 2019 (COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more ), caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+Sudden loss of taste may be an early symptom of COVID-19 COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more , caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 The inability to detect certain odors, such as gas or smoke, may be dangerous, and several systemic and intracranial disorders should be excluded before dismissing symptoms as harmless.
-Whether brain stem disease (involvement of the nucleus solitarius) can cause disorders of smell and taste is uncertain, because other neurologic manifestations usually take precedence.
+Whether brain stem disease (involvement of the nucleus solitarius) can cause disorders of smell and taste is uncertain because other neurologic manifestations usually take precedence.